-And even if you do manage to get approved, the loan process is quite lengthy (weeks or months) and requires a large amount of paperwork and collateral.
+And even if you do manage to get approved, the loan process is quite lengthy (weeks or months), which most of us would never consider to be a “fast business loan”.
+They also require a large amount of paperwork and collateral.
 Your personal and business credit score weighs heavily in the approval equation as well.

 Another important limitation to keep in mind when dealing with banks is that the use of loan proceeds is usually severely restricted.
 So if another challenge presents itself shortly after funding, the terms of the loan would prohibit any use of those funds except the express purpose in your loan application.